 Marlboro, NY 12542

-Michael McCarthy is a pitcher in the Boston Red Sox minor league system.
-Drafted in the 14th round in 2011, he has a passion for the game that extends far beyond the field.
+Michael McCarthy is a former pitcher in the Boston Red Sox minor league system.
+Drafted in the 14th round in 2011, he is now a member of the coaching staff in the Minnesota Twins organization.
+Mike has a passion for the game that extends far beyond the field.
 He can often be seen helping with career days, signing autographs or giving high fives to children as they run the bases after a game.
 A native of Brentwood, California, he attended the University of Redlands and California State University - Bakersfield.
-At CSUB, he was instrumental in building their baseball team from the ground up... literally.
-His commitment to CSUB included helping build and maintain the baseball field from its inception, including being the primary groundskeeper for the 2009 season.
+At CSUB, he was instrumental in building their baseball team from the ground up... literally. as he helped build the baseball field and was the primary groundskeeper for the 2009 season.